aurelienpierreeng/ansel-website/content/_index.en.md

 <div class="no-hyphenation lead">

-Wouldn't it be great if open-source software had full-time designers, able to took the necessary time to understand issues and to find simple solutions, instead of piling up quick hacks and workarounds, in an ever-growing codebase ?
+Wouldn't it be great if open-source software had full-time designers, able to take the necessary time to understand issues and to find simple solutions, instead of piling up quick hacks and workarounds, in an ever-growing codebase ?

 </div>